 - As the mixtures cooks, it will thicken and the bubbles will become larger.

-- Reduce the heat to medium and bring to 240F stirring constantly.
+Reduce the heat to medium and bring to 240F, stirring constantly.

 - Immediately upon reaching 240F, remove from heat and stir in the vanilla.

-- Place the buttered baking dish on a level, heat resistant surface and pour the mixture into it.
+Place the buttered baking dish on a level, heat-resistant surface and pour the mixture into it.

 - Spread mixture evenly.

-- Let cool.
-I usually leave the caramels at room temperature over night to cool.
-Do not cool in the refrigerator.
-They will be too hard to cut.
+Let cool.
+I usually leave the caramels at room temperature overnight to cool.

 - Wrap the caramel squares in waxed paper.